gangster/view/README.md

 In the example above, the `content_tag` and `link_to` helpers are used to generate the HTML.
 In addition to these helpers, pretty much every other rails helper you could possibly want is at your disposal, including helpers that depend on the request context being available, such as URL helpers and some Devise helpers.
-But the star of the show is the `render` helper, which will allow you to render erb/haml/slim/whatever templates if that's how you get down.
-Calling `render` inside of a component returns a string, instead of writing directly to the output buffer, so we can exploit that behavior to express our markup as templates instead of ruby code.
+But the star of the show is the `render` helper, which will allow you to render erb/haml/slim/whatever templates.
+Calling `render` inside of a component returns a string, instead of writing directly to the output buffer, and we can exploit that behavior to express our markup as templates instead of ruby code.

 Something like this will be very common in your components: